-When Google first introduced the top stories carousel it had an immediate impact on the news and media industry that started to embrace the support for AMP pages.
+When Google first introduced the top stories carousel, it had an immediate impact on the news and media industry that started to embrace the support for AMP pages.
 Top Stories are a modern, ultra-performing card-style design to present searchers with featured news stories in Google SERP.

-Let’s dive in and look at very basic by analyzing what we have done to bring this ultra-performing search feature to one of our SEO managed service clients.
+Let’s dive in and look at very basic by analyzing what we have done to bring this ultra-performing search feature to one of our SEO management service clients.
 Before doing that, as usual, I like to show you the results of this work.

 Here is the checklist you need to follow to grab this mobile SEO opportunity.